remykarem/remykarem.github.io/books/src/kotlin-book/src/classes_and_objects/class_structure/property_with_getter_and_setter.md

-# Getter and setter property
+# With getter and setter

 For a property that has a getter and a setter, the property:
 1. must be `var`